ctesta01/ctesta.com/posts/2024-05-12-Bhramar-Mukherjee-Marvin-Zellen-Award.md

-She also described her involvement in [MI-CARES](https://ceecr.org/cohorts/mi-cares/), a huge grant focused on over-sampling racial/ethnic minority populations in Michigan, and to be 'the one study that does it all' in terms of capturing cardio-metabolomics, epigenomics, environmental justice, residential measures, discrimination, etc., etc., etc., so that we can truly have one dataset where all of the complexities of health are measured
+She also described her involvement in [MI-CARES](https://ceecr.org/cohorts/mi-cares/), a huge grant focused on over-sampling racial/ethnic minority populations in Michigan, and to be 'the one study that does it all' in terms of capturing cardio-metabolomics, epigenomics, microbiome profiles, mental health, environmental justice, residential measures, discrimination, etc., etc., etc., so that we can truly have one dataset where all of the complexities of health are measured